HandsOnDataViz/book/docs/HandsOnDataViz.md

 p.
 166

-[16] Lisa Charlotte Rost, “How to Prepare Your Data for Analysis and Charting in Excel & Google Sheets,” Chartable: A Blog by Datawrapper, accessed August 28, 2020,
+[16] Lisa Charlotte Rost, “How to Prepare Your Data for Analysis and Charting in Excel & Google Sheets” (Chartable: A Blog by Datawrapper), accessed August 28, 2020,
 <https://blog.datawrapper.de/prepare-and-clean-up-data-for-data-visualization/index.html>